 It’s not so much that it promises more than it delivers, than that it delivers too much, but only bits.
 The stories not followed through actually sound more interesting – we never really see why Merry and her mother are at loggerheads so much and I’d have loved a movie concentrating on the two of them.

-The actors are mostly excellent – Ocean James, who lays the young Merry, is fantastic portraying an already troubled girl with a stutter.
+The actors are mostly excellent – Ocean James, as the young Merry, is fantastic portraying an already troubled girl with a stutter.
 Dakota Fanning is also very good as the older, angry, self centred Merry who is desperate to make a difference but also truly believes she understands the hows and whys of everything (I only wish I had had that confidence at her age.
 Or indeed while watching this film).

 Jennifer Connelly, who has the kind of face the can portray great beauty or plainness, is wonderful as the lost, increasingly brittle Dawn (Connelly’s face is a rare thing.
 I’ve seen her in other films where she does look very plain, but always she manages to convey this without the usual recourse to a dowdy cardigan – I’m looking at you, Girl On A Train – and horrible makeup.
 And in American Pastoral she is totally believable as a woman whose exceptional beauty may be partly to blame for her family’s collapse).

-Americal Pastoral is bookended by a writer at a high school reunion bumping into Jerry Levov, his old friend and Swede’s younger brother.
+American Pastoral is bookended by a writer at a high school reunion bumping into Jerry Levov, his old friend and Swede’s younger brother.
 This is the conceit which allows the story of Swede to be told but it’s really unnecessary.
 Though it does give us the quote “that’s how we know we are alive – because we are wrong”.
 After watching this film I wouldn’t argue with that.